iluwatar/java-design-patterns/factory/README.md

   }
 }
 ```
-Then we have the static method "getCar" to create car objects encapsulated in the factory class "CarSimpleFactory".
+Then we have the static method 'getCar' to create car objects encapsulated in the factory class 'CarSimpleFactory'.

 ```java
 /**